Skip to main content

 Date Operators & Helpers

 Beeceptor's template engine provides date manipulation operators to generate dynamic date-time values for API responses.
-The engine supports current time retrieval, relative time calculations, and customizable date formatting using standard formats like ISO, UTC, Unix timestamps, and custom patterns.
-These operators can be used within response templates using the {{now}} syntax with optional formatting parameters.
+The engine supports current time retrieval (now), parsing arbitrary date strings (dateParse), adding or subtracting durations (dateAdd), and calculating differences between two dates (dateDiff).
+Output formats include ISO, UTC, Unix timestamps, and custom patterns—the same shorthands used by now and faker date helpers.

 now - current time